STEPS program

 EPA-Based Assessment Framework

-While our STEPS competency framework effectively defines the knowledge, skills, and attitudes (KSAs) essential for the non-clinical SOS role, these competencies remain intrinsic attributes that are difficult to observe and measure in real-world practice, potentially compromising the reliability of assessment.
-A promising solution, commonly used in medical education, involves grounding assessment frameworks in EPAs, which translate KSAs into observable tasks aligned with workforce demands and emphasize their personalized, time-variable entrustment.
-Within this model, trainees are granted progressive autonomy as they demonstrate readiness for transfer of responsibility, supporting workforce readiness upon graduation.
+While our STEPS competency framework effectively defines the knowledge, skills, and attitudes (KSAs) essential for non-clinical SOS, these KSAs represent intrinsic attributes that are difficult to observe in real-world practice, which may compromise the reliability of assessment.
+A promising solution, commonly used in medical education, involves grounding assessment frameworks in EPAs, which translate KSAs into observable tasks and emphasize their personalized, time-variable entrustment.

-While EPA-based assessment has proven successful in health professions education, its application in non-clinical contexts, including non-clinical SOS training and undergraduate education, remains underexplored.
-Thus, the overarching aim of my research is to adapt, develop, and prepare to implement an EPA-based assessment framework for emerging university-based non-clinical SOS training programs like STEPS.
+While EPA-based assessment has proven successful in clinical training, its application in non-clinical contexts, including SOS training and undergraduate education, remains underexplored.
+Thus, the overarching aim of my research is to adapt, develop, and prepare to implement an EPA-based assessment framework for emerging university-based SOS training programs like STEPS.

 The questions guiding my research are:

-2. How can an implementation strategy be co-created to optimize the likelihood of the framework’s successful uptake within university-based training programs like STEPS?
+2. How can an implementation strategy be co-created to optimize the likelihood of successful uptake within university-based training programs like STEPS?

 To accomplish this aim, my work follows a three-phase approach:

-• Phase 1 (Theory and Evidence Identification): I am currently conducting a scoping review to map the diffusion of EPAs beyond their origins in medical education, identify strategies for adaptation in novel contexts, and understand contextual factors influencing successful adoption in non-clinical training contexts.
+• Phase 1 (Theory and Evidence Identification): I am currently conducting a scoping review to map the diffusion of EPAs beyond their medical education origins, identify strategies for adaptation, and understand contextual factors influencing adoption in non-clinical training programs like STEPS.

-• Phase 2 (Framework Modelling): I am currently developing the assessment framework through continuous engagement with university leadership and simulation experts across Canada.
-This process involves: (1) defining a set of professional activities (PAs) that encapsulate the non-clinical SOS role and mapping them to our STEPS competency framework; (2) developing an EPAs framework based on this mapping; (3) designing strategies and tools to effectively develop and assess competence and entrustability across didactic, simulation, and work-integrated learning curricular components; (4) scaling the assessment framework to fit the STEPS minor; and (5) co-creating implementation tools to support framework's successful uptake.
+• Phase 2 (Framework Modelling): I am currently developing the assessment framework through active engagement with university leadership and simulation experts across Canada.
+This process involves: (1) defining a set of professional activities (PAs) that encapsulate the SOS role and mapping them to our STEPS competency framework; (2) building an EPA framework based on this mapping; (3) designing assessment strategies and tools for didactic, simulation, and work-integrated learning curricular components; (4) scaling the assessment framework to fit the STEPS minor; and (5) co-creating implementation tools to support framework's successful implementation.

 • Phase 3 (Piloting and Pre-Implementation) : Once developed, I plan to pilot the assessment framework with a cohort of STEPS trainees and conduct interviews and focus groups to assess perceived feasibility, acceptability, and contextual relevance.
-These insights will guide refinements to both the framework and its implementation strategy.
+The insights will guide refinements to the both the framework and its implementation strategy.

-Ultimately, this work will result in an EPA-based assessment framework and implementation strategy for university-based non-clinical SOS training programs like STEPS.
-We anticipate that this framework will enhance the quality of simulation-based health professions education by supporting the training and integration of workforce-ready non-clinical SOS into the simulation ecosystem, while also providing a replicable model for broader scaling and adoption in university-based programs in diverse fields.
+This work will result in an EPA-based assessment framework and implementation strategy for university-based SOS training programs like STEPS.
+We anticipate that this work will enhance the quality of simulation-based health professions education by enabling reliable assessment in SOS training , while also providing a replicable model for broader scaling and adoption in university-based programs in diverse fields.

 Copyright © 2024 STEPS Program - All Rights Reserved.